Skip to main content

 Building a robot at this level involves three main subsystems:

 • The Body (Chassis & Actuators): This includes DC motors for wheels or Servo motors for arms.
-You can 3D print a chassis or buy a standard acrylic platform.
+You can 3D print a custom chassis or buy a standard acrylic platform.

 • The Senses (Sensors): Ultrasonic sensors (for avoiding walls), Infrared line followers, or simple bumper switches.